Introduction

 Tap Kund: A natural hot water spring, located just below the Badrinath temple, where pilgrims take a holy dip before entering the temple.
 It is believed that taking a bath in the Tapt Kund relieves pilgrims from any stress and brings salvation for them.

-Pandukeshwar: Pandukeshwar, a sacred town located in the Chamoli district of Uttarakhand, is around 13 km away from the Vyas cave.
+Pandukeshwar: Pandukeshwar, a sacred town located in the Chamoli district of Uttarakhand, is around 13 km away from the Vyas Gufa.
 It features the ancient temples of Yogdhayan Badri and Vasu Dev and the surrounding Himalayan scenery.

 How To Reach Vyas Gufa And Ganesh Gufa

-To reach Vyas Gufa and Ganesh Gufa, you must get to Mana village, as both caves are located in it, near the Badrinath temple.
+To reach Vyas Gufa and Ganesh Gufa, you must get to Mana Village, as both caves are located in it, near the Badrinath Temple.
 Mana is the last motorable point in this region, while the nearest airport is Jolly Grant Airport, which is located at a distance of 305 km, and the nearest railway station is Rishikesh, which is 290 km away.
 Here is a complete guide on how to reach Vyas Cave and Ganesh Cave.

 Accessibility from Haridwar and Rishikesh: Haridwar and Rishikesh are the major transport hubs of Uttarakhand.
-From there, you can hire a taxi, a cab, or a local bus to the Badrinath temple and take another taxi to reach Mana and then embark on a shuttle walk to get to the caves.
+From there, you can hire a taxi, a cab, or a local bus to reach the Badrinath Temple and take another taxi to reach Mana and then embark on a shuttle walk to get to the caves.

 Nearest Railheads: Haridwar and Rishikesh are the nearest railway stations.